jlhonora/mspgcc-install/README.md

 ==============

 Script to install [mspgcc](http://mspgcc.sourceforge.net/) (C compiler for [msp430](http://www.ti.com/msp430) microcontrollers) in Ubuntu.
 It installs the LTS (Long Term Support) version of the compiler, which is the most up-to-date version.
 Currently, this is LTS 20120406.
+The installation folder is /usr/local/msp430 (modifiable in the script).
+If you already have contents in this folder I recommend you to move it to a backup folder, i.e.:

+    $ sudo mv /usr/local/msp430 /usr/local/msp430-backup

-To install got to the Terminal app (console) and run:
+To install go to the console and run:

     $ git clone https://github.com/jlhonora/mspgcc-install.git
     $ cd mspgcc-install
     $ chmod +x install-all
     $ ./install-all

-That will download, patch and install the current stable version into /usr/local/msp430 (modifiable in the script).
-If you already have contents in this folder I recommend you to move it to a backup folder, i.e.:

-    $ sudo mv /usr/local/msp430 /usr/local/msp430-backup

 You should be careful to watch for error messages.